-Everything you need to know about North Korean leader Kim Jong-Un
+Everything you need to know about North Korean leader Kim Jong Un

 The U.S. Department of Defense’s 2016 report on North Korea’s military capability described the violent means Kim has used to gain and hold power since assuming control in 2011.

 Kim “has solidified his grip on power by embracing the coercive tools used by his father and grandfather.
-His regime has used force and the threat of force,” combined with suppression of dissenters, to “co-opt” the state military and elites, grow military defense capabilities and challenge the U.S. and its South Korean allies.
+His regime has used force and the threat of force,” combined with suppression of dissenters, to “co-opt” the state military and elites, grow military defense capabilities and challenge the U.S. and its South Korean allies, the report said.

+Kelly said Kim seems like a "classic Neronian dictator-figure -- grossly self-indulgent, vicious, prone to self-glorification -- but not stupid or irrational," in a way that might endanger his grip on power.

 Nuclear program

-According to the Department of Defense, Kim announced a policy of co-developing the country’s economic and nuclear weapons program in April 2013.
+According to U.S. Department of Defense, Kim announced a policy of co-developing the country’s economic and nuclear weapons program in April 2013.

 Since then, North Korea has continued to develop intermediate and long-range ballistic missiles while staging a series of nuclear tests.
 Before Kim took control of the state, his father reportedly tested nuclear explosive devices in 2006 and 2009.
-It is believed Kim tested nuclear weapons once in 2013 and twice in 2016.
-The rumored test tomorrow would be the first of 2017 and would be a breach of U.N.
-Security Council resolutions against nuclear arms proliferation.
+Kim's regime is believed to have defied international rules six times to test nuclear weapons, most recently in September 2017.

+In recent months, the United States has been hoping to secure a deal with North Korea in which Kim would abandon his nuclear program.
+The White House announced on May 10 that a summit between Trump and Kim would take place June 12 in Singapore.

+But diplomatic peace did not last long.
+Kim threatened to pull back from the summit and criticized the United States with typical, fiery statements.
+In response, Trump called off the planned summit in an official signed letter.